 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.
 These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.

 Note: During this course, you are required to provide overalls, work boots and clear safety classes.

 Qualification and recognition

-After completion of this course you will receive the UEE22011 Certificate II in Electrotechnology (Career Start) qualification
+On completion, you will receive the UEE22020 Certificate II in Electrotechnology (Career Start)

 How to apply